Frequently asked questions

 The Half Marathon loop will have plenty of water / refreshment stations at regular points around the route.

-New for 2017, the event will have access to ample toilet facilities within Cheltenham Racecourse.
+Cheltenham Challenge will have access to plentiful toilet facilities within Cheltenham Racecourse.
+The toilet block is located a couple of minutes walk from the start / finish area.
 There will be a Portaloo located on the Half Marathon route.

 There is plenty of free car parking within Cheltenham Racecourse.
 Please follow signs and marshal directions.
 The Cheltenham Challenge does not involve any road closures and we do not anticipate any traffic jams on the day.